openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 One major feature of IPv6 is its ability to auto-configure the host portion of the IP address using the MAC address from the Network Card.
 We may have seen this already with the local-link address, however, in this tutorial will look at configuring the RAdvD on openSUSE 11 to advertise the Network Prefix and default gateway so we can work with global addresses without any configuration on the hosts.
 This will differ from DHCP as we do not need to configure the RAdvD with the host addresses.
 These will come from the hosts own MAC address helping us reach Zero configuration networking.
 Or at least very little configuration. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

       [Robert Schweikert: 1-2-3
         Cloud](http://lizards.opensuse.org/2011/06/20/1-2-3-cloud/)

-Towards the end of last year there was an article in openSUSE news announcing the cloud
+Towards the end of last year there was an article in openSUSE news â€œannouncingâ€ the cloud
       efforts in the openSUSE project and on OBS.
-Well, cloud is still all the rage (see Jos™ contribution to openSUSE News issue 180) and people just cannot stop talking about cloud computing.
+Well, cloud is still all the rage (see Josâ€™ contribution to openSUSE News issue 180) and people just cannot stop talking about cloud computing.